-- Acting for the receivers of a restaurant franchise with over 30 stores in New Zealand.
+- The receivers of a restaurant franchise with over 30 stores in New Zealand.

-- Successfully acting for the parent of a multinational construction company to resolve a liquidator's claim in excess of $3m.
+- The parent of a multinational construction company to resolve a liquidator's claim in excess of $3m.

-- Acting as junior counsel for BankWest, successfully opposing a creditors' compromise put forward by property developer, David Henderson.
+- BankWest, as junior counsel, successfully opposing a creditors' compromise put forward by property developer, David Henderson.
 The bankruptcy of David Henderson was subsequently recognised in Australia on application by Australian solicitors acting for BankWest.
 The application was the first of its kind in Australia.

-- Successfully acting for a Kiwisaver provider to oppose an application for the release of Kiwisaver contributions to satisfy a judgment debt.
+- A Kiwisaver provider to oppose an application for the release of Kiwisaver contributions to satisfy a judgment debt.

-- Successfully acting for multinational construction company to enforce construction bond.
+- A multinational construction company to enforce construction bond.

-- Successfully obtained orders for a Court directed transfer of secured property to a trans-Tasman mortgagee prior to marketing pursuant to new provisions under the Property Law Act 2007.
+- Orders for a Court directed transfer of secured property to a trans-Tasman mortgagee prior to marketing pursuant to new provisions under the Property Law Act 2007.

-- Restructuring Insolvency & Turnaround Association of New Zealand Incorporated (RITANZ)
+Restructuring Insolvency and Turnaround Association of New Zealand Incorporated (RITANZ), Member

-- Committee member of Women in Restructuring and Insolvency (Auckland)
+Women in Restructuring and Insolvency, Committee Member (Auckland)